simon-donike/NIR-GAN/README.md

 ![ndvi_viz](resources/ndvi_viz.png)

-**Time-Series of NDVI development**: Track NDVI over crop cycles and sasonality.
+**Time-Series of NDVI development**: Track NDVI over crop cycles and seasonality.
 ![timeseries_tx](resources/timeseries_tx.png)

+# Model Information
 ## Training Data
 The model is trained using
 - a collection of worldwide-sampled Landsat-8 and Sentinel-2 images,